Ranga2904/Final_Nanodegree_Proj/README.md

 *TODO* Remember to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
-The model that I chose when tuning hyperparameters was the ensemble model GradientBooostingRegressor, which - like any other ensemble technique - uses a meta learner to start and then gets benefit of different regressors to improve on initial weaknesses.
+The model that I chose when tuning hyperparameters was the ensemble model GradientBoostingRegressor, which - like any other ensemble technique - uses a meta learner to start and then gets benefit of different regressors to improve on initial weaknesses.
 This model is superior to a single logistic or linear regressor, which doesn't offer advantage of many models at once.
-The hyperparameters surveyed and ranges selected for tuning are: max_depth from 3 to 11 learning_rate from 0.1 to 100
+The hyperparameters surveyed and ranges selected for tuning are: max_depth from 3 to 11 - this hyperparameter learning_rate from 0.1 to 100

 ### Results